marksibb123/image-similarity-app/README.md

 Before deployment to production I would:
 - Ensure all the 'Trade-off' points are met.
-- If there is a large image list in the future, the extensive looping algorithm could consume too much time, and memory when run.
+- Make the algorithm more scalebale.
+If there is a large image list in the future, the extensive looping algorithm could consume too much time, and memory when run.
 Therefore testing of this algorithm with larger 'data.json' files should be considered.
 - Configure the front-end to fetch the 'data.json' from an API, and only fetch the required fields.